 - Sleep Position – Putting too much pressure on certain body parts at night might lead to chronic pain and possibly be a catalyst to snoring.

 - Weight Gain – Extra weight or obesity can often lead to difficulty breathing because of the bulky throat tissue which can cause snoring

 Find out if whether you or your partner snores and what you can do to stop it with this FREE app!

 It’s hard on relationships too

 Apart from the physical detriment snoring can play, there’s also the mental aspect too.
 Life is hard enough without adding the growing resentment of listening to your partner make involuntary noises at night.
 Some partners choose to make a ‘sleep-divorce’ (sleeping in separate rooms) so both members get better rest, but it’s not for everyone.
-Taking steps to solve snoring issues can help ease sleep tensions between you and a partner.
+Taking steps to solve snoring issues, such as using snoring mouth guards, can help ease sleep tensions between you and a partner.